spism/Group22-CrazyPutting/README.md

    -> the height profile accepts the operations +, -, *, /, ^, sin, cos, sqrt, abs, logb10 (logarithm with base 10), logbe (natural logarithm) in that exact format
  - sandPitX and sandPitY, where a sample input could look like 1 < x < 3 (i.e. any two numbers, between which the unknown value will be sandwiched)
    -> Sand pits are also OPTIONAL, but everything up to and including the height profile is necessary
+ - xWall and yWall, where a sample input could look like 1 < x < 3 (i.e. any two numbers, between which the unknown value will be sandwiched)
+   -> walls are also OPTIONAL, but everything up to and including the height profile is necessary

 The slopes of the plane in directions (x,y) are calculated as tiny differences in height (getHeight(x,y)) over tiny differences of (x,y) respectively, found the errors marginal.